Metabolic Engineering using Retrosynthesis

 Addressing that goal involves retrosynthesis approaches, which are widely used techniques in chemistry, that explore the chemical biosynthetic space.
 However, the complexity associated with the large combinatorial retrosynthesis design space has often been recognized as the main challenge hindering the approach.

 Our aim is to demonstrate that retrosynthesis can be utilized to engineer chassis

 organisms such as E. coli to biosynthesize specific target compounds.

 Retrosynthesis algorithms take as input a set of metabolites, for instance the metabolites of a growth medium or the metabolites of a chassis strain model, and the set of target compounds to bioproduce.
 Ideally the target compounds could be any molecules of the chemical space.
 The algorithms generate retrosynthesis networks linking the target compound(s) (the source) to the metabolites of the chassis strain (the sink) through reactions.
 The transformations are applied in the reverse direction from the actual synthesis.
 In the case of metabolic engineering, retrosynthesis consists of applying reversed biotransformations (i.e., reversed enzymes catalyzed reactions) to a target product, following pathways to substrates that are endogenous to a chassis organism.

-To perform such retrosynthesis analysis we developed RetroPath2.0, an automated open source workflow for retrosynthesis based on generalized reaction rules that perform the retrosynthesis search from chassis to target through an efficient and well-controlled protocol.
-The RetroPath2.0 workflow is built using tools developed by the bioinformatics and cheminformatics community.
+To perform such retrosynthesis analysis we developed RetroPath2.0, an automated open source workflow for retrosynthesis a template-based (rule based) method that perform retrosynthesis from chassis to target through an efficient beam-search well-controlled protocol.

 Details on BioRetroSynth’s background and previous developments (RetroPath v1) can be found here.